crcirq32/ChatGPT-stuff/README.md

 # ChatGPT-stuff
-I like to ask ChatGPT to make me programs, then I try to make them work.
+I like to ask ChatGPT to make me programs, then I learn more C and try make them work.